ErgEnn/DistributedDemoSpring2019/README.md

 Create GET - don't include AppUser dropdown, new person shall automatically be connected to the current user in POST

-Create POST - attach coorect AppUserId
+Create POST - attach correct AppUserId

 Edit GET - only allow editing of record if it belongs to logged in user